slonigiraf/whitepaper/slonigiraf/ENG.md

 ## System Software Architecture

-### The Polkadot Blockchain Design is Well-Suited for The Slonigiraf Software Layer
+### The Polkadot Blockchain Design is Well-Suited for The Slonig Software Layer

-The Slonigiraf educational model requires a transparent and fraud-resistant system for managing Slon token transactions.
+The Slonig educational model requires a transparent and fraud-resistant system for managing Slon token transactions.
 Blockchain solutions meet these requirements but face scalability issues for handling billions of user transactions.
 Ongoing research aims to increase blockchain transaction per second rates to match current industry standards of Visa and Mastercard networks.
 Approaches to improve blockchain transaction rates are developed by Cosmos Network, Ethereum, Bitcoin, Polkadot, Telegram Open Network, Solana, EOS.IO, Polygon, etc. It's tough to determine a clear winner at first glance, so we delved deeper by comparing Ethereum, Polkadot, Solana, Bitcoin, and Cosmos, which have the largest developer communities.

 During the analysis, Solana was excluded from the list due to numerous reports suggesting its transaction rate per second and developer count [may have been falsified](https://medium.com/@CryptoSavingExpert/solana-tps-is-fake-and-massively-inflated-cyber-capital-founder-da2ff27b1ed4).

 According to the listed blockchains, Polkadot emerges as the clear winner with its current transaction rate of 1,000 per second and a goal to reach 1,000,000 in one year, as illustrated in Table 11.
-Therefore, we decided to utilize the Polkadot architecture design to create the software layer that will manage Slon tokens in the Slonigiraf educational model.
+Therefore, we decided to utilize the Polkadot architecture design to create the software layer that will manage Slon tokens in the Slonig educational model.

 **Table 11**